Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 • Reading: 5 to 495 points

-The score is not calculated simply by counting the number of correct answers.
-ETS (Educational Testing Service) uses a statistical conversion system called "equated score" which takes into account the relative difficulty of each test version.
+The score is not simply calculated by counting the number of correct answers.
+ETS (Educational Testing Service) uses a statistical conversion system called an "equated score" which takes into account the relative difficulty of each test version.

-This system ensures that your TOEIC® score reflects your actual level, regardless of the test version you take.
-If you encounter a more difficult version, the conversion curve will compensate to keep your score fair.
+This system ensures that your TOEIC® score reflects your actual level, regardless of the version of the test you take.
+If you encounter a more difficult version, the conversion curve will compensate so that your score remains fair.

-In practice: getting 80 correct answers out of 100 does not systematically result in the same score depending on the test's difficulty.
-This is why it's impossible to predict your final score exactly just by counting your correct answers.
+In concrete terms: getting 80 correct answers out of 100 does not systematically give you the same score depending on the test difficulty.
+This is why it is impossible to predict your exact final score just by counting your correct answers.

 Each section contains 100 questions: